svmiller/svmiller.github.io/_posts/2019-08-02-what-explains-union-density-brms-replication.md

 ###  Replications with Noninformative Prior Information (Table 2) {#table2}

 Before replicating some of the main results, let's look at Table 2 of Western and Jackman and see if we can't replicate that first result.
 One thing I was astonished to find is the results that Western and Jackman provide in Table 2 aren't necessarily the result of noninformative prior information.
 It looks more like it was actually a standard OLS model.
 Certainly, OLS is giving results identical to what Western and Jackman report.
-The Stan model estimated in `brms` is basically identical, but with some observable differences.
-These are slight, but they do have some implications for the argument about the effect of logged labor force size given the small number of observations.
+The Stan model estimated in `brms` is basically identical, but with some slight differences.

 ```r